Top 10 Best Rock Guitarists of All Time

 25 Lindsey Buckingham Lindsey Adams Buckingham is an American musician, singer, songwriter, and producer, best known as lead guitarist and one of the vocalists of the musical group Fleetwood Mac from 1975 to 1987, and then 1997 to the present day.

 Number 30!
 What a joke.
-Lindsey Buckingham is a guitar god who could hold hold his own against anyone who ever picked up a guitar, past or present.
+Lindsey Buckingham is a guitar god who could hold his own against anyone who ever picked up a guitar, past or present.

 Always overlooked in this category.